Home Insurance Quotes

 Actual cash value vs. replacement cost

 Replacement cost coverage, on the other hand, will pay what it actually costs to replace the items you lost (minus the deductible).
-In some regions, most insurers write ACV coverage.
-In others, they'll quote you replacement cost coverage by default.
 Replacement cost coverage will cost you more in premiums, but it will also pay out more if you ever need to file a claim.
 Let your agent know about any particularly valuable items you have.
 Jewelry, antiques and electronics might be covered only up to an amount that won't pay for their replacement.

-If you have some items that are unusually expensive, such as a diamond ring, you'll probably want to purchase a separate rider.
-Without riders for expensive items you can't recover the full loss if it's beyond your policy limit.
+Without riders for these expensive items you can't recover the full loss if it's beyond your policy limit.

 If your apartment or condominium becomes uninhabitable due to a fire, burst pipes or any other reason covered by your policy, your renters insurance will cover your "additional living expenses."
 Generally, that means paying for you to live somewhere else.

-Just like any other type of homeowners insurance policy, your renters insurance premium depends on a number of factors: where you live, your deductible, your insurance company and whether you need any additional coverage.
+Just like homeowners insurance policies, your renters insurance premium depends on a number of factors: where you live, your past claims, your deductible, your insurance company and whether you need any additional coverage.